 How badly can they not get it?

-Saturday 5 January 2008This is close to 17 years old.
+Saturday 5 January 2008This is almost 17 years old.
 Be careful.

 The music industry (a misnomer: I really mean the blood-sucking short-sighted middlemen who have nothing directly to do with music) is apparently so clueless that they now are suing people for buying CDs and then ripping them for their personal use: Download Uproar: Record Industry Goes After Personal Use.